Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Experiments

+First of all, we describe the measure generation process: we sample means of 2-dimensional Gaussians from \(\mathcal{N}((-1,1)^\top, 0.75)\) and covariance matrices from Inverse-Wishart distribution with parameters \(\Phi = \) and \(\nu = 2\).
+To compute the barycenter of these distributions, we sample \(2 \cdot 10^6\) measures and apply the fixed-point iteration procedure \cite{delon2020wassersteintype}.
+After that, we compute histograms of all these measures at the segment \([-5, 5]^2\) over grid \(50 \times 50\), add 1e-9 to all elements and normalize to ensure positivity.

+To compare our algorithms with the Sinkhorn-based method we used \(5000\) measures.
+The comparison in \(\W_2\)-distance to the true barycenter can be found in Figure \ref{fig:2d_quality}.
+The best result is obtained by the Sinkhorn-based algorithm with \(\gamma = 10^{-6}\).
+Also, notice that our approaches with general kernels perform well whereas linear KMD almost failed.

+Running time comparison is presented in Table \ref{tab:2d_speed}.
+Notice that values for the smallest regularization parameters almost coincide because algorithms reached a maximum number of Sinkhorn iterations.
+In this table, we see that KMD performs much faster than Sinkhorn-based method whereas it has a relatively good quality that was outperformed only by using very small \(\gamma = 10^{-6}\) with almost \(50\)-time worse running time.

+\paragraph{MNIST dataset} { First of all, a real-world dataset gives us an opportunity to demonstrate the performance on real images.
+We use 2500 images of hand-written digits <<3>> from the MNIST dataset\footnote{\url{http://yann.lecun.com/exdb/mnist/}} and our goal is to compute their \(\W_2\)-barycenter in the online setting.
+The barycenter approximations generated by the Kernel Mirror Descent (Algorithm \ref{alg:general_kmd}) with an information-diffusion kernel with parameters \(\overline{R}^2 = 10, t = 10\) during first 100 iterations can be seen in Figure \ref{fig:mnist_learning}.
+Notice that the Sinkhorn-based method does not provide any meaningful pictures during the first 100 iterations.

-\paragraph{MNIST.} We will study the influence of the kernel parameters and the parameter \(R^2\) for the Kernel Mirror Descent algorithm with an information diffusion kernel by computing the barycenter of 1000 images of hand-written digits 3's from MNIST dataset.
+Our next goal is to study the influence of the kernel parameters and the parameter \(\overline{R}^2\) for the Kernel Mirror Descent algorithm with the information diffusion kernel.
+For this experiment, we run a 2-d grid-search over the parameters \(\overline{R}^2\) and \(t\).
+The most interesting results are presented in Figure \ref{fig:mnist_different_r_t}.

-We fix \(R^2 = 25\) and start varying the parameter \(t\) of the information diffusion kernel.
-The results could be seen in the figure \ref{fig:mnist_different_t}.
 For the values of \(t\) less than \(0.004\) the image disappears.
-We could say that the value of \(t \geq 1\) could be considered as a <<safe>> value where we obtain a good barycenter.
+Thus, we may say that the value of \(t \geq 1\) can be considered as a <<safe>> threshold value for obtaining a good barycenter.
 However, there is a possibility to vary the <<thickness>> of the barycenter by tuning this parameter.

-Then we fix \(t = 10\) and start varying parameter \(R\).
-The result of experiment is presented in \ref{fig:mnist_different_R}.
-We could describe that this parameter relies on the <<sharpness>> of the barycenter.
+If we fix \(t\) and start to vary the parameter \(\overline{R}^2\), we can see that this parameter affects the <<sharpness>> of the barycenter.
+Additionally, the choice of \(\overline{R}^2\) can be considered as a new type of regularization.